Event Center¶

 df_message_at_accounts |

-Detailed list of @user information in the fault alert message |
+Detailed list of @ users in failure alert messages |

 df_nodata_message_at_accounts |

-Detailed list of @user information in the no-data alert message |
+Detailed list of @ users in data outage alert messages |

 df_workspace_declaration |